abhinav/git-spice/doc/reference.md

 gs branch (b) track (tr) [<name>] [flags]
 ```

-Track a branch with gs
+Track a branch with git-spice

-Starts tracking an existing branch with gs.
+Starts tracking an existing branch with git-spice.
-Use this to teach gs about branches created outside of gs,
+Use this to teach git-spice about branches created outside of git-spice,
 for example, with 'git checkout -b'.

-gs will attempt to detect the base branch automatically.
+git-spice will attempt to detect the base branch automatically.
 You can override this with the --base flag.

 **Arguments**